streamk3s-csui/streamk3s/companion/README.md

 The companion container facilitates message transmission and reception through two HTTP endpoints, leveraging the RabbitMQ broker:
 * `/post_message`: This method invokes the `publish_message(data,queue)` function from the
 <a href=https://github.com/f-coda/Stream-Processing/blob/main/companion/publish.py>publish.py</a> script to send a message to the specified queue.
+This method verifies whether the JSON message is intended for an output queue specified in the TOSCA model or if it should be dispatched to the termination queue.
+If the JSON message includes the status key, it indicates that it should be sent to the termination queue.
 * `/get_message`: This method calls the `consume_message(queue)` function from the
 <a href=https://github.com/f-coda/Stream-Processing/blob/main/companion/consume.py>consumer.py</a> script to prefetch 10 messages from the designated queue.
 It then sends these messages back to the operator one by one.